Low Carbon Behaviour

 More than half of our carbon emissions are from energy use in buildings.
 Personal behaviour accounts for up to half of that half.
 And our behaviour is entirely responsible for emissions from transportation, food consumption and the goods we consume.
 So it is time to create a new, Low Carbon You.

 All of the scientific research shows that if you put two different families into exactly the same buildings (such as a Passiv Haus), one family may end up consuming twice as much energy as the other.
 Put someone with wasteful behaviour in a Passiv Haus and you have a wasteful house.
+So getting your behaviour right is critical to reducing carbon, even with the best technologies adopted.

 Behaviour change is a no-cost solution.
 To get started, focus on your needs, not on the way you have traditionally filled those needs.
 Not sure what this means?
 Here are examples related to reducing carbon emissions from buildings.